ByamB4/ctf-writeups/acsc-2023/README.md

 ## `hardware/not so hard`

-I didn’t know much about SD card and **SPI mode** thing.
+I don’t know much about SD card and **SPI mode** thing.
 Maybe I’m the only one doing it just bare hand.
 So interesting part was communcation between sd card to device.

 ```
 Device to SD Card : 510000000055